We want to make sure that Belfast Pride provides a platform and a welcome for every part of Belfast’s LGBTQIA+ community, including

 There are many accessible toilets along the route in public buildings and shopping centres, including Changing Places facilities at Victoria Square, Castle Court, Belfast City Hall and others.

 Party in the Square

-– an improved, dedicated viewing area on the raised area to the left of the square near the stage
+– A dedicated viewing area on the raised area to the left of the Square near the stage.

-– priority access lane to make it easier to get in to the Square, there will then be priority access to the viewing area
+– A priority access to make it easier to get into the Square.
+There is then also priority access to the viewing area.